Gray Gold Digger

 Gray Gold

-Thérésa Oost: Finding out to what extent older people also do this, and especially what role they (want to) play in it, is something that interests me.
-That’s why I’m going external this year with this theme, as a Gray Gold Digger.
+Thérésa Oost: Finding out to what extent older people also do this, and especially what role they [want to] play in it, is something that interests me.
+That’s why I’m going public this year with this theme, as a Gray Gold “Digger”.
 At the beginning of this year, for example, I got in touch with Karina de Winter, manager of welfare at the Bartholomeus Gasthuis in Utrecht.
-The Bartholomeus actively looks at what is appropriate for its residents: “For example, we have interesting meetings between gymnasium students and our independent residents.
-We have now had two meetings between 14 students and 7 elderly people.
-We try to achieve 3 or 4 between the same group of young people and the same group of elderly people.”
-There are also interesting lectures in Bartholomew once a month, to name just a few examples.
-De Winter also wants to make use of the knowledge gained from Gray Gold.
-Nice to see that the theme is alive!

-And in “Wageningen at Home” I spoke with quartermaster Elsje van de Weg, who, in addition to a specific visitor to Home, also recognizes a family member in the definition of giftedness.
-I was not surprised that an older visitor to “Home” fits the profile.
+In “Wageningen at Home” I spoke with quartermaster Elsje van de Weg, who, in addition to a specific visitor to Home, also recognizes thev attributes of highly giftedness with a family member.
+I was not surprised to learn that an older visitor to “Home” fits the profile.
 Elsje: “At “Home” there are no superheroes, but ordinary people like you and me who do their best for a better world.
 The more ordinary people – young, old, tall, short, round, square – do this, the more we can achieve.
 “Home” is committed to all these people.
 We all do that at our meeting and workplace in Wageningen city.
 Here you can meet residents, work (together), participate in activities and hatch ideas.
-I am very curious about the sequel.
+I am very curious about the future.

 In HIQMensa Magazine #17

-In edition 17 of the HIQMensaMagazine, the Mensa Foundation has published an article on the theme of Gray Gold of the Mensa Foundation.
-In the same article, the Mensa Foundation appeals to people who want to contribute ideas or want to help with the exploration of the Gray Gold theme.
+In edition 17 of the HIQMensaMagazine, the Mensa Fonds has published an article on the topic of Gray Gold of the Mensa Foundation.
+In the same article, the Mensa Foundation appeals to people who want to contribute ideas or want to help with the exploration of the Gray Gold initiative.
 See here (as PDF) our article on pages 28 and 29 in the HIQMensamagazine (in Dutch).

 Knowing more

-I hope, while exploring, to meet more and more people who will join in on this theme.
-Are you or do you know someone who recognizes themselves in the description of Gray Gold or do you know an initiative that I should know about?
+We hope to meet more and more people who will join in on this initiative.
+Are you or do you know someone who recognizes themselves in the description of Gray Gold or do you know an initiative that we should know about?
 Pass it on via my email address: Theresa.Oost@mensafonds.nl.
 Thank you!